hayo03/Dialogflow-CX-Start-Tutorial/README.md

 7. Test the updated welcome response message.

 ## <a name="FlowsandPages"></a>Managing Flows & Pages
 So far, the agent has one flow with the start page.
-In this section, we will add two flows that handle requests about the weather forecast and restaurant reservations.
-The design of these flows is like the following:
+In this section, we will add another flow that handle requests about the weather forecast.
+The design of this flow is like the following:

 <p align="center">
   <img src="images/Weather-forecast-flow.png">